microb1t/microbit-model-smart-home/README.md

  On the second week of this project I focused on adding more lights to the first floor of the house and coming up with a way to use Micro:bits to control the lights remotely.
 I think I should mention that I made many iterations of this code.
 I had to make more versions of the code for many reasons- some of which being a feature that I wanted to add, some being issues with the code itself, and some being compatibility issues with the micro:bit.
 There was also the occasional simple screw-up on my part, which happened more times than I want to admit.

  In the first iteration of my code, I focused on trying to control a servo that physically bridged a positively charged wire in order to control the lights to the house.
 I also tried to make this code as simple as possible, just in case something didn't work correctly.
+So I started my code off by setting the radio channel and defining and setting the "angle" variable to measure the servo angle.
+By the way, this code is in python.

+      angle = 0
+      radio.set_group(1)
+      angle = 90

+Then, I set what would happen if I pressed the A and B buttons.
+I wanted it so if I pressed the A button, it would decrease the servo angle by 10, but not go past 0 so the displayed angle would stay accurate to the actual servo angle.

+      def on_button_pressed_a():
+         global angle
+         angle = max(0, angle - 10)
+         radio.send_number(angle)
+         led.stop_animation()
+      input.on_button_pressed(Button.A, on_button_pressed_a)

+      def on_button_pressed_b():
+         global angle
+         angle = min(180, angle + 10)
+         radio.send_number(angle)
+         led.stop_animation()
+      input.on_button_pressed(Button.B, on_button_pressed_b)